What happens to religious art from churches that have been closed? | DW | 16.04.2020

 More and more churches in Germany are closing due to a constant drop in membership.
-What happens to the artwork in the buildings, including breathtaking stained glass windows vibrant with light?
+What happens to the artwork in the buildings, including unique stained glass windows, vibrant with light?

-The church that is part of the former monastery "Schwestern zum Guten Hirten" (Sisters of the Good Shepherd) in the Lindenthal district in Cologne, Germany resembles a big, protective tent.
-"It was intended to be a kind of Noah's Ark, a safe haven for what people used to call 'fallen women'," says Ruth Pauli, referring to a term that was still used in post-war Germany to describe young women frowned on by society, for instance because of an unwanted pregnancy.
+The church that is part of the former monastery "Schwestern zum Guten Hirten" (Sisters of the Good Shepherd) in the Lindenthal district in Cologne, western Germany, resembles a big, protective tent.
+"It was intended to be a kind of Noah's Ark, a safe haven for what people used to call 'fallen women'," says Ruth Pauli, referring to a term that was still used in post-war Germany to describe young women frowned on by society, for instance, because of an unwanted pregnancy.

 Plenty of churches, not enough churchgoers